 - 1 ounce lemon juice, freshly squeezed

 - Garnish: maraschino cherry

 In a shaker, muddle the cherry and maple syrup.

-Add all other ingredients and ice and shake until well-chilled.
+Add the bourbon, Bordeaux wine, lemon juice and bitters along with ice and shake until well-chilled.

 Double-strain into a rocks glass over fresh ice.